agrinko/jquery-contenteditable/README.md

 - Automated tests
 - Test in different browsers
 - Support different events triggering edit-mode, other than single click
+- Start editing by focus event, e.g. when focusing with `Tab` button
 - Support touch events
 - Add 'handle' option to specify which part of element should trigger edit-mode
 - Ensure HTML escape in all browsers to prevent XSS attacks